objcio/articles/2014-09-10-functional-swift-apis.md

 With this definition we can only apply it to arguments of type `Filter`.

-However, we can leverage the Swift's [generics](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Generics.html) capability to define a generic function composition operator:
+However, we can leverage Swift's [generics](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Generics.html) feature to define a generic function composition operator:

     func >|> <A, B, C>(lhs: A -> B, rhs: B -> C) -> A -> C {
         return { x in rhs(lhs(x)) }